tunefull/tunefull.github.io/docs/index.md

 **Client Functionality**

 Once the user is logged in, they are able to do a variety of actions.
 They can add or delete friends and follows, post a 20 to 30-second clip of music to their profile, and see a feed of their friends’ recent clips.
-They can click to listen, and clips also include information about the artist, song, and album.
+They can click on clips to listen and to see information about the artist, song, and album.
 The user can also discover new music by browsing clips from non-friends.
 If they like the clip, they can get information about the song and/or follow the person who posted it.
 Users who are not logged in can access this feature to some extent, but are not able to follow or friend other users.
 The user can also change settings, such as color themes.

 **Server Functionality**